grafana/loki/docs/sources/getting-started/logcli.md

 Find values for a given label.

 Flags:
       --help                  Show context-sensitive help (also try --help-long and --help-man).
       --version               Show application version.
-  -q, --quiet            Suppress query metadata.
+  -q, --quiet                 Suppress query metadata
-      --stats            Show query statistics.
-  -o, --output=default   Specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
+      --stats                 Show query statistics -o, --output=default        Specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
-  -z, --timezone=Local   Specify the timezone to use when formatting output timestamps [Local, UTC].
+  -z, --timezone=Local        Specify the timezone to use when formatting output timestamps [Local, UTC]
       --cpuprofile=""         Specify the location for writing a CPU profile.
       --memprofile=""         Specify the location for writing a memory profile.
       --addr="http://localhost:3100"
                               Server address.
 Can also be set using LOKI_ADDR env var.
       --username=""           Username for HTTP basic auth.
 Can also be set using LOKI_USERNAME env var.
       --password=""           Password for HTTP basic auth.
 Can also be set using LOKI_PASSWORD env var.
       --ca-cert=""            Path to the server Certificate Authority.
 Can also be set using LOKI_CA_CERT_PATH env var.
       --tls-skip-verify       Server certificate TLS skip verify.
       --cert=""               Path to the client certificate.
 Can also be set using LOKI_CLIENT_CERT_PATH env var.
       --key=""                Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
       --org-id=""             adds X-Scope-OrgID to API requests for representing tenant ID.
 Useful for requesting tenant data when bypassing an auth gateway.
+      --bearer-token=""       adds the Authorization header Bearer to API requests for authentication purposes.
+Can also be set using LOKI_BEARER_TOKEN env var.
+      --bearer-token-file=""  adds the Authorization header Bearer to API requests for authentication purposes.
+Can also be set using LOKI_BEARER_TOKEN_FILE env var.
       --since=1h              Lookback window.
-      --from=FROM        Start looking for labels at this absolute time (inclusive).
-      --to=TO            Stop looking for labels at this absolute time (exclusive).
+      --from=FROM             Start looking for labels at this absolute time (inclusive) --to=TO                 Stop looking for labels at this absolute time (exclusive)

 Args:
   [<label>]  The name of the label.

 $ logcli help series
-usage: logcli series --match=MATCH [<flags>]
+usage: logcli series [<flags>] <matcher>

 Run series query.

+The "series" command will take the provided label matcher and return all the log streams found in the time window.

+It is possible to send an empty label matcher '{}' to return all streams.

+Use the --analyze-labels flag to get a summary of the labels found in all streams.
+This is helpful to find high cardinality labels.

 Flags:
       --help                  Show context-sensitive help (also try --help-long and --help-man).
       --version               Show application version.
-  -q, --quiet            Suppress query metadata.
+  -q, --quiet                 Suppress query metadata
-      --stats            Show query statistics.
-  -o, --output=default   Specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
+      --stats                 Show query statistics -o, --output=default        Specify output mode [default, raw, jsonl]. raw suppresses log labels and timestamp.
-  -z, --timezone=Local   Specify the timezone to use when formatting output timestamps [Local, UTC].
+  -z, --timezone=Local        Specify the timezone to use when formatting output timestamps [Local, UTC]
       --cpuprofile=""         Specify the location for writing a CPU profile.
       --memprofile=""         Specify the location for writing a memory profile.
       --addr="http://localhost:3100"
                               Server address.
 Can also be set using LOKI_ADDR env var.
       --username=""           Username for HTTP basic auth.
 Can also be set using LOKI_USERNAME env var.
       --password=""           Password for HTTP basic auth.
 Can also be set using LOKI_PASSWORD env var.
       --ca-cert=""            Path to the server Certificate Authority.
 Can also be set using LOKI_CA_CERT_PATH env var.
       --tls-skip-verify       Server certificate TLS skip verify.
       --cert=""               Path to the client certificate.
 Can also be set using LOKI_CLIENT_CERT_PATH env var.
       --key=""                Path to the client certificate key.
 Can also be set using LOKI_CLIENT_KEY_PATH env var.
       --org-id=""             adds X-Scope-OrgID to API requests for representing tenant ID.
 Useful for requesting tenant data when bypassing an auth gateway.
+      --bearer-token=""       adds the Authorization header Bearer to API requests for authentication purposes.
+Can also be set using LOKI_BEARER_TOKEN env var.
+      --bearer-token-file=""  adds the Authorization header Bearer to API requests for authentication purposes.
+Can also be set using LOKI_BEARER_TOKEN_FILE env var.
       --since=1h              Lookback window.
-      --from=FROM        Start looking for logs at this absolute time (inclusive).
-      --to=TO            Stop looking for logs at this absolute time (exclusive).
+      --from=FROM             Start looking for logs at this absolute time (inclusive) --to=TO                 Stop looking for logs at this absolute time (exclusive) --analyze-labels        Printout a summary of labels including count of label value combinations, useful for debugging high cardinality series

+Args:
-      --match=MATCH ...  eg '{foo="bar",baz=~".*blip"}'
+  <matcher>  eg '{foo="bar",baz=~".*blip"}'

 ```